 - 6. The students referred are reported on a Fourth Count Day Report which is submitted to MSDS.
 Potentially, eligible students are those whose National Origin Language are other than English in their home.
 Each district must keep a record of all potentially eligible students to comply with the Office of Equal Opportunity rules. - 7.
-WIDA ACCESS or Alternate WIDA is administered to all students who are identified as limited English proficiency on MSDS, including those who may not receive any ELL/bilingual services and those whose parents may have refused the services within that specific school year. - 8.
+WIDA ACCESS or Alternate WIDA is administered to all students who are identified as having limited English proficiency on MSDS, including those who may not receive any ELL/bilingual services and those whose parents may have refused the services within that specific school year. - 8.
+The Referral Process for Special Education eligibility that attempts to rule out the possibility of ELs being identified for special education includes district administering a Bilingual Verbal Ability Tests (BVATs) to potential students.
+MISD EL Program provides a trained native language person to assist and give the L1 portion of the test.
+If the district has its own bilingual administrator, MISD provides training on how to administer BVATs.
+MISD also participated in IEP Team meetings per district's request (#K).
+Guidance to ELs with Suspected Disabilities document is provided to the district's EL Coordinators at the beginning of each school year. - 9.
 See Entrance and Exit Protocol for more details.

-I. Parental Notification (See APPENDIX B)
+J. Parental Notification (See APPENDIX B)

-The District & the MISD EL Consultant must inform parents of English Learners (ELs) identified for participation in the district's Title III/ESL program at the beginning of school year.
+The District & the MISD EL Consultant must inform parents of English Learners (ELs) identified for participation in the district's Title III/ESL program at the beginning of the school year.